cogentcore/core/python/README.md

 # Installation

+*Note: Windows is completely untested and very unlikely to work* -- there is nothing in principle preventing it from working, but it just requires a bunch of special stuff and we haven't had a chance to get to it.

 Python version 3 (3.6 has been well tested) is recommended.
-This assumes you have already installed GoGi per the [Wiki Install](https://github.com/goki/gi/wiki/Install) instructions, including installing [Go itself](https://golang.org/doc/install), and adding `~/go/bin` to your `PATH`.
+This assumes you have already installed GoGi per the [Wiki Install](https://github.com/goki/gi/wiki/Install) instructions, including installing [Go itself](https://golang.org/doc/install), and adding `~/go/bin` to your `PATH`.  *be double-sure* that `goki/examples/widgets` runs properly per wiki install before proceeding -- if that doesn't work, nothing else will.

 ```sh
 $ python3 -m pip install --upgrade pybindgen setuptools wheel